-If you clear snow or ice from the pavements and public spaces outside your home follow 'the snow code' to ensure you do it safely.
+If you clear snow or ice from the pavements and public spaces outside your home you can follow the guidance on GOV.UK regarding how to clear snow from a road, path or cycleway to ensure you do it safely.

 - don’t use the salt from salting bins on paths - it's for keeping roads clear

 - don't use water to melt snow, it may refreeze and turn to ice increasing the risk of injuries

 Volunteer snow wardens are residents who give up some of their time to clear snow during bad weather.

 You don't have to be a snow warden to assist in your community.
 If you're able to offer help ask your neighbours if they'd like you to clear snow and ice around their property as well.

 Check elderly or disabled neighbours are all right in the cold weather.
 If you’re worried about them, contact adult social care.